NotPeOpLe/tosu-catJAM/README.md

 A catJAM animation that adjusts its nodding speed according to the BPM, fun to watch.

 The animation is generated using [gak](https://gka.js.org/) with some modifications to the JS code.

+Due to the use of tosu's v2 API, it is not compatible with gosumemory.

 ## Known Issues